- The Hong Kong Companies Registry handles company incorporation and key statutory filings for Hong Kong companies.

 Every Hong Kong company is required to appoint a company secretary, who plays a key role in ensuring compliance with regulatory obligations.
 The Companies Registry mandates that:

-- If the corporate secretary is an individual , they must be a Hong Kong resident .
+- If the corporate secretary is an individual, they must be a Hong Kong resident.

 Annual return filing

 Companies registered using the HK Company Registry must file a return yearly.
 Non-compliance results in penalties or deregistration.
+Sleek can help manage your Annual Return filing and navigate important deadlines and steps with ease.

 Business bank account

-Ongoing compliance for your Hong Kong company
+What ongoing compliance does my Hong Kong company need?

-Ensuring compliance with local business regulations is essential for companies registered with the Hong Kong Companies Registry .
+Ensuring compliance with local business regulations is essential for companies registered with the Hong Kong Companies Registry.
 Key areas of compliance include:

 - Maintaining Company Records — Proper documentation of financial statements, directorship changes, and corporate resolutions must be kept in accordance with the Companies Ordinance.